mianguyenn/Discordbot-TS/README.md

 After step 3, you are good to go!
 You can add more slash commands to the bot, this is just a base code for a basic Discord bot.
 You can always make alterations. :grinning:

+To run the code, you simply type "npm run dev" and it will automatically run the bot for you!

 ### A few advice for you:

 - Whenever you encounter an error, it's okay!
 Seek for help in stackoverflow webpage.
 Most problems I encountered before, I always find my way to there.